Share your love

 In this guide, you will learn to Install Anaconda Python on Debian 12 Bookworm from Command-Line.
 Anaconda is a package manager that is commonly used for machine learning and artificial intelligence applications.
 It provides libraries and dependencies in Python programming language.
-You can follow this tutorial to start your Anaconda installation on Debian 12.
+You can follow this tutorial on the Orcacore website to Install Anaconda Python on Debian 12 Bookworm.

 How To Install Anaconda Python on Debian 12 Bookworm?

-You must have access to your server as a non-root user with sudo privileges before you start your Anaconda installation.
+To Install Anaconda Python on Debian 12 Bookworm, you must have access to your server as a non-root user with sudo privileges.
 To do this, you can follow this guide on Initial Server Setup with Debian 12 Bookworm.

-Now proceed to the following steps to complete this guide.
+Now proceed to the following steps to Install Anaconda Python on Debian 12 Bookworm.

 Step 1 – Download Anaconda Python Installer on Debian 12